pxdal/CZscoring/README.md

 ## local installation

-1. download the software from https://czscoring.thechickenman.repl.co/ (click the button that says "Download CZScoring") and unzip it
-2. run the `setup.bat` file (double click it as you would any other executable) and wait for it to finish.  this will finish installing all of the stuff the software needs to run.
+1. run the `setup.bat` file (double click it as you would any other executable) and wait for it to finish.  this will finish installing all of the stuff the software needs to run.
-3. download `credentials.json` from https://czscoring.thechickenman.repl.co/
-4. move `credentials.json` to the `server` folder (without this, the software will not work properly and probably throw a complicated error)
+2. create `credentials.json` in the `server` folder and fill in the proper values (see **credentials.json** section below)
-5. look in `options.json` (you can open this with notepad) and modify values as needed:
+3. modify `options.json` as needed:

     ```
     {